 I often think of what Pastor Kevin DeYoung said about how Christians should think: Jesus loves me and He knows what He is doing.
 In tough times we can rest in that simple, timeless truth.
 He is sovereign and we can trust him completely.

 It was a blessing to have already been in a great relationship with God when this came up.
 I was already in the habit of My favorite Bible reading / prayer / memorization routine, so it wasn’t like I had to say, “Oh no!
 Cancer has returned!
 Better get back to God!”
 I wouldn’t fault anyone who turns to the real Jesus for any reason at any time, but it was so nice to already be there.

 Everything is already shut down for a while, but even as things open it will probably be a year before I can go to church or do prison ministry.
-Our favorite hobby, ballroom dancing, is out – except for dancing in the dining room when we move the table.
+Our favorite hobby, ballroom dancing, is out – except for dancing in the dining room when we move the table and when I’m physically able.
 So no more of this for a bit . . . but our goal is to get healthy again and be able to compete in late 2021, God willing.

 I found that it helps to have things to aim at when working your way back into shape.
 Last time I’d lift a lot between cycles.
 The first few days were really tough, having to give myself pep talks for every brief set.
 The warm up sets felt like heavy sets, just like they do these days.
 But it gets better quickly and really helps long-term.
 Dancing helped as well as it was a great for energy and a nice mental diversion.

 I’ll probably blog quite a bit less but hope to still follow all of you.
 Dialing back on the news cycles probably won’t hurt, either.